 There’s no difference in ingredients between crunchy/hard ginger candy and chewy ginger candy: ginger, water, organic sugar.
 The only difference is in cooking technique and timing.

-So, to make really good chewy ginger candy, it’s important that you pay careful attention to the instructions included in our recipe!
+So, to make really good chewy ginger candy, it’s important that you pay careful attention to the instructions and process photos below!
 The reason we’ve figured out this recipe is because The Tyrant doesn’t care for hard ginger candy, but she loves the softer, chewier version.

 Chewy ginger candy